 Hello my lovely readers!

-The book of the month for June will be:
+The book of the month for November will be:

 How was my reading, reviewing, and writing this month?